-Admitted students must to apply for a Visa for all the three countries they will visit.
+Admitted students must to apply for a Visa for all the countries they will visit.
 Visa applications must be done in sequence following the mobility track.
 The hosting university for each semester will provide support to obtain the Visa for the relative hosting country.

 When: June/July, prior to arrival in Italy